Located in Lloydminster, Saskatchewan, the Upgrader converts heavy oil to a high-quality, low-sulphur synthetic oil. It also produces diesel fuel.

 Byproduct sulphur is sold and used to produce fertilizer and various chemicals, including sulphuric acid.
 Byproduct petroleum coke is sold for use in fuel boilers or cement kilns, as well as into the calcining market for use in the aluminum industry.

-The Husky Asphalt Refinery is located in Lloydminster, Alberta and produces more than 30 different types and grades of road asphalt from heavy oil.
+The Husky Lloydminster Refinery is located in Lloydminster, Alberta and produces more than 30 different types and grades of road asphalt from heavy oil.
 These range from road oils used for dust abatement to highway-grade asphalt.

 It also produces a condensate that is blended with heavy oil production, a kerosene distillate and gas oil which is processed at the Upgrader into low-sulphur diesel and Husky synthetic blend.